docker/docs/datacenter/ucp/1.1/install-sandbox-2.md

 ## Step 4: Pull your image from DTR into UCP

 UCP does not automatically pull images from DTR.
-To make an image from DTR appear in UCP, you'll use the UCP web UI to perform a `docker pull`.
+To make an image from DTR appear in UCP, you use the UCP web UI to perform a `docker pull`.
 This `pull` command pulls the image and makes it available on all nodes in the UCP cluster.

 1. From the UCP dashboard, click **Images** in the left navigation.